chipoglesby/reproducibleResearchTemplate/README.md

 Each project contains in the beginning the following items:

-1. code: a folder to store code for processing data
+1. [code](code): a folder to store code for processing data
-2. images: a folder to store images produced for reporting
+2. [images](images): a folder to store images produced for reporting
-3. README.Rmd: This is a a R file used to produce the `README.md` file.
+3. [README.Rmd](README.Rmd): This is a a R file used to produce the `README.md` file.
-4. README.md This is a tl:dr of the analysis pdf file.
+4. [README.md](README.md): This is a tl:dr of the analysis pdf file.
-5. main.R: This is the main R file.
+5. [main.R](main.R): This is the main R file.
 It lists the steps for the analysis
-6. run.sh: This is the bash file that will automatically run 'main.R' when invoked.
+6. [run.sh](run.sh): This is the bash file that will automatically run 'main.R' when invoked.